seanpmaxwell/Trool/README.md

 **Decision-Tables:**

 - All decision-tables must start with a cell containing the text `Table: "Fact Name"`.
-A table without a fact name or with a fact name that does not exist on the facts-holder will throw an error.
-If you create 2 tables that have the same fact-name, the second table will overwrite all the changes from the first.
+A table without a fact name will throw an error.
+If you create two tables that have the same fact-name, the second table will overwrite all the changes from the first.

 - A table will end when it reaches an empty row, the end of the file, or the start of a new table or import.
 For readability, you should terminate all tables with an empty row.